|

 The STC V246A/1K is a Heil Tube.
 Named after its German inventor, the Heil tube is a velocity modulated oscillator and the Heil tube was developed by STC during WWII.
 Unlike the klystron the electron beam in the Heil tube is focused by an external magnet.
-This refinement was originally added to keep the bunched elecrons together as the electric charge would, of course, tend to repel the electrons one from another.
+This refinement was originally added to keep the bunched electrons together as the electric charge would, of course, tend to repel the electrons one from another.

 The standard CV designation was CV288 and a selected number were alternatively designated CV485.
 The copper disc is internally connected to the resonator at pin 6.

-T the bottom is the shield followed by heater/cathode, grid and screen grid.
+The bottom is the shield followed by heater/cathode, grid and screen grid.
 The copper tube provides the drift space and the anode is at the top.

 The shield is in the forground with the heater wires visible on the right.